baioc/FormallySharp/README.md

 $ dotnet run tests
 ```

-Client test results can be seen at [localhost:8008](http://localhost:8008)<br/>
-Server results are printed directly to the console.
+Client test results can be seen at [localhost:8008](http://localhost:8008) and server results are printed directly to the console.

 #### Deploy